gj52/gj52/README.md

 - last 15 years
   CISO for an GOV Agency in Germany

+- 🔭 I’m currently working ...
+  - Unity to make HDRP games
+  - Hugo for web sites (gohugo.io)

-will add other later, if i rember it ;-)
+will add other later, if I rember it ;-)

 ![me](https://github.com/gj52/gj52/blob/master/cap.jpg "cheers")